 [social_share style=”square” align=”horizontal” heading_align=”inline” facebook=”1″ twitter=”0″ google_plus=”1″ linkedin=”1″ pinterest=”0″ /]

 On June 3, 2009 an employee injured himself while working as a mechanic.
 He was later diagnosed with a sacroiliac joint sprain/strain.
-He was released to work six days later with the ability to work in a light duty capacity.
+He was released to work six days later with the ability to work in a light-duty capacity.

 Upon returning, the employer confirmed that the employee could return to light-duty work and asked that the employee return a Jeep that the employee had borrowed from the employer.
 This upset the employee, and a disagreement followed, prompting the police to be called.
-The employee cooperated with police and left the premises, ending his employment.
+The employee cooperated with the police and left the premises, ending his employment.

 Upon filing for Workers’ Compensation, the employer objected to the claim, but the claim for a left sacroiliac sprain/strain was allowed.
 However, the employee’s request for temporary total disability compensation (TTD) was denied on the basis that the employee voluntarily abandoned his job.
 The Court held that the employee was barred from receiving TTD, as he voluntarily quit his job for reasons unrelated to his industrial injury.